Rank of Sparse Bernoulli Matrices: Introduction

-To estimate the least singular value of square random matrices, it has became a standard procedure to decompose the Euclidean space into different components and treat them individually utilizing tools involving Littlewood-Offord type theorems, Geometric argument together with Rogozin's Theorem, and Expansion Property ( when dealing with sparse matrices ).
-This framework could be traced back to the work of Tao-Vu \cite{TV09} and Rudelson \cite{Rud08}, and it has been a line of research that tackles the least singular value estimate very successfully.
-The optimal tail bound for general random matrices has been obtained by Rudelson-Vershynin \cite{RV08}:

-for an $n\times n$ random matrix $M_n$ with i.i.d, mean $0$, unit variance, subgaussian entries.
-The later papers of of Rebrova-Tikhomirov \cite{RT15}, Livshyts \cite{Liv18}, and Livshyst-Tikhomirov-Vershynin \cite{LTV19} have removed these constraints on entries.
-In the regime where the entries are no longer independent, there is a sequence of works \cite{LLTTY16,LLTTY17,LLTTY-CircularLaw,LLTTY18,LLTTY19-ProbTheo,LLTTY19-TranAmer} by the authors Litvak, Lytova, Tikhomirov, Tomczak-Jaegermann, and Youssef on adjacency matrices of random regular graphs.
+\textbf{Vector decomposition.} A standard approach to estimating the least singular value of a square random matrix is to decompose the ambient Euclidean space into several classes of vectors and analyse each class separately.
+Depending on the class, one invokes appropriate tools—Littlewood--Offord–type anti‐concentration estimates, geometric arguments combined with Rogozin’s theorem, or expansion properties in the sparse setting.

+This strategy originates in the seminal papers of Tao–Vu~\cite{TV09} and Rudelson~\cite{Rud08}, and has since proved remarkably effective.
+A landmark result of Rudelson and Vershynin~\cite{RV08} establishes the optimal tail bound

+for any \(n\times n\) matrix \(M_n\) with i.i.d.\ sub-Gaussian entries of mean~\(0\) and unit variance.
+Subsequent work of Rebrova–Tikhomirov~\cite{RT15}, Livshyts~\cite{Liv18}, and Livshyts–Tikhomirov–Vershynin~\cite{LTV19} removed the sub-Gaussian and unit‐variance assumptions, extending the bound to much broader entry distributions.

+When the entries are no longer independent, analogous techniques have been developed for structured random matrices.
+A series of papers by Litvak, Lytova, Tikhomirov, Tomczak‐Jaegermann, and Youssef~\cite{LLTTY16,LLTTY17,LLTTY-CircularLaw,LLTTY18, LLTTY19-ProbTheo,LLTTY19-TranAmer} applies the vector-decomposition framework to adjacency matrices of random regular graphs, yielding sharp bounds on their least singular values and related spectral questions.

-Our decomposition of $ \mathbb{R}^n$ is a modification of the one in Litvak-Tikhomirov \cite{LT20}.
-In their work, $\mathbb{R}^n$ is decomposed into 3 types of vectors: $ \mathcal{V}$-vectors, $ \mathcal{R}$-vectors, and $ \mathcal{T}$-vectors.
-To illustrate these vectors, it may be convenient to have the following notation.
+Our decomposition of \(\mathbb{R}^{n}\) is a slight refinement of the scheme introduced by Litvak–Tikhomirov~\cite{LT20}, where the ambient space is partitioned into three classes of vectors—\(\mathcal{V}\!-\), \(\mathcal{R}\!-\), and \(\mathcal{T}\!-\)vectors.
+To describe these classes clearly, we begin with some notation.